 Get up and running with the technology, accounts, and access necessary to work at the university.

-How to buy a new computer
+- How to buy a computer with Rice funds

 OIT staff can guide you in selecting a computer to buy so that your equipment meets the university’s standards.
 Purchasing procedures vary from department to department so check with your area’s coordinator.
 We can also consult with you about special needs or setting up your new system.
 Reach out to the OIT Help Desk.